ebyass/sei-project-01/README.md

 # Future improvements:

-If I had more time I would have liked to refactor my code.
-There are also a few more features I would like to add:
+If I had more time I would have liked to add the following features:
 * A leaderboard
 * Different pages the user can view depending on their score
 * Make the design responsive